Norissss/Norissss/README.md

 # Hi there, I'm Noris - aka [Noris Parompon](https://www.linkedin.com/in/noris-parompon-1855a8310/) 👋
 ## About me:
 - 🔭 I’m currently a 4th-semester student at Politeknik Negeri Batam, majoring in Software Engineering Technology
-- 🌱 I’m currently enhancing my skills in Java, JavaScript, HTML, CSS, and Python
+- 🌱 I’m currently enhancing my skills in Design, Java, JavaScript, HTML, CSS, and Python
 - 👯 I’m looking to collaborate on Web Development, Mobile Applications, and IoT Projects
 - 📫 How to reach me: [norpyx@gmail.com]